Elementary School Education Program

 Still a uniquely dynamic, multi-speaker presentation, we use carefully selected age appropriate messaging through videos and stories to deliver a powerful and engaging message to elementary schools with a combination of knowledge, personal experience, energy, and, appropriate humour.
-We also put an emphasis on pedestrian safety; helping kids to understand the connection between distracted drivers, distracted walking and their personal safety.
+We also put an emphasis on pedestrian and passenger safety; helping kids to understand the connection between distracted drivers, distracted walking and their personal safety.

 “I started the poster campaign off by talking to my class about what did they think distracted driving was and how it affected them and other people.
 The discussion was fairly superficial.
 We then watched the YouTube clip that you had as a link on the DIAD website.
 The students were effected tremendously by the video and the oohs and aahs and oh no’s were echoed throughout the room.
 After we watched the clip we talked about all the people that were affected by this incident, at first superficial but then they started to really think.